papis/papis/README.rst

 Questions?
 ----------

-Feel free to ask questions in the `GitHub discussions <https://github.com/papis/papis/discussions>`__ — we're more than happy to help.
-If you've found a bug, please `open an issue <https://github.com/papis/papis/issues>`__ and help us make Papis even better!
+The `docs <https://papis.readthedocs.io/en/latest/>`__ cover Papis' features and discuss possible work flows.
+If you still have questions, head to our `GitHub discussions <https://github.com/papis/papis/discussions>`__ — we're more than happy to help.
+If you've found a bug, please `open an issue <https://github.com/papis/papis/issues>`__ and help make Papis even better!

 Contributing
 ------------